LucidVR/lucidgloves/README.md

 This repo contains the arduino firmware as well as the STL files for Prototypes 3 through 4 of the LucidVR glove.
 This is a finger tracking glove that allows you to use your hands in VR.
 Follow along with Lucas_VRTech's developments on his Tiktok page: https://www.tiktok.com/@lucas_vrtech

+# Building your own gloves
+**Start here at the wiki! https://github.com/LucidVR/lucidgloves/wiki**

 # Support
 Join the LucidVR discord server for assistance: https://discord.gg/lucidvr